TeamDynamicEcho2022/Capstone/README.md

 - Making the app mobile deployable
 - Adding google map api for nearby pharmacies to be redirected
 - Adding notification email to be reminded in real time
+- Adding check box or button if traveling is true so user can add medications to the list.